BtheGit/redux-redux/README.md

 Voila!
 If you copy the above code into a separate HTML file and run it, you should have a working program that uses our Redux redux for state management.

-An important note to make is that our small example program is simply a demonstration of how to integrate Redux into a real project.
+> An important note to make is that our small example program is simply a demonstration of how to integrate Redux into a real project.
 We haven't done anything that takes advantage of Redux's particular strengths.
 For example, we could use our browser's local storage to store a copy of the state and pass that to createStore on future visits to save changes.
 We could also store a copy of each change to the reducer in an array and use that to 'time-travel' through our state by adding Fast Forward and Rewind buttons.

-## Appendix 1: What's missing?

-### Chapter 24: Overview
+### Chapter 24: Enhancer, ApplyMiddleware, and Compose (Higher Order Functions, Currying, and Function Composition)

-If you take a look at the real Redux source code now, especially the createstore.js file, you might be happily surprised to realize it looks very, very familiar.
-In fact, hopefully, by this point the documentation has stoppped feeling overwhelming and started feeling incredibly obvious and sensible.
+If you take a look at the real Redux source code now, especially the createStore.js file, you might be happily surprised to realize it looks very, very familiar.
+In fact, hopefully, by this point the documentation has stopped feeling overwhelming and started feeling incredibly obvious and sensible.
 However, you will still run into small differences between what we did and what Redux does.
 On thing you may notice is that dispatch() in Redux returns the original action it was passed.
 We never added that feature.
 It's not essential, but having functions return something on execution can offer more flexibility in how the external program that calls them is structured.

 You might also notice that the official Redux createStore has two more functions: replaceReducer and observable.
 ReplaceReducer does exactly what you might think, allowing us to swap out reducers after the store has been created.
 Observables are another type of programming pattern, similar to pub-sub, that some frameworks favor.
 If you looks closely though in Redux's case it is just a wrapper over the subscribe functionality we've already built.

 The much bigger change you may notice is that the Redux createStore handles a third argument, enhancer.
-This is one of the most important features of Redux that we have so far completely ignored.
+This is one of the most important features of Redux that we have so far completely ignored and it's the last one that we'll spend significant time with.
 You'll also notice a bindActionCreators and a combineReducers module which we will touch on as well -- again, at this point, much of what's left to say is well covered in the source code and this guide may be a bit redundant.

-### Chapter 25: Enhancer, ApplyMiddleware, and Compose (Higher Order Functions, Currying, and Function Composition)

 The underlying value of the enhancer argument is that it lets you pass in custom functions which extend Redux (give it new, cool features).
 We touched on what this constitutes very briefly in chapter 14 when we mentioned composition and currying.